Agent S: An Open Agentic Framework that Uses Computers Like a Human

 Ready to use your computer

-in a "Simular" way?
+in a Simular way?

 Shares and organize your memory, and personalize your tasks.